BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 **Neutral:**

-* Because Passport supports interaction with a number of Software Wallets, the question of whether honey pots of information could be created on the servers those wallets connect to is left to them.
+* Because Passport supports interaction with a number of transaction coordinators, the question of whether honey pots of information could be created on the servers those apps connect to is left to them.

 ### Resilience against SPOC